Certified Property Manager Education Requirements and Career Info

 Career Information for Certified Property Managers

-In May 2008, the U.S. Bureau of Labor Statistics (BLS) noted that 46% of property managers were self-employed (www.bls.gov).
+In 2010, the U.S. Bureau of Labor Statistics (BLS) noted that about 50% of property managers were self-employed (www.bls.gov).
 The rest work for a variety of organizations, ranging from property management companies to government agencies.
 Although these professionals typically work in an office environment, those who oversee multiple properties may need to travel frequently.

 Property managers oversee the maintenance and financial performance of residential and commercial buildings.
 They handle tenant complaints and concerns, collect rents or association dues and ensure that service and repairs are completed.
 Additionally, they may be required to market properties to prospective tenants and negotiate lease agreements with contractors like janitorial service companies.
 Other duties may include managing payrolls and maintaining compliance with government regulations and city ordinances.